torvalds/linux/Documentation/core-api/dma-api.rst

 	<EOI> <4>---[ end trace f6435a98e2a38c0e ]---

-The driver developer can find the driver and the device including a stacktrace of the DMA-API call which caused this warning.
+The driver developer can find the driver and the device including a stacktrace of the DMA API call which caused this warning.

 Per default only the first error will result in a warning message.
 All other errors will only silently counted.
 This limitation exist to prevent the code